Harithik-Rai/Projects/Wearable-Stress-Performance-Regression/data/raw/readme.md

 - All exam starts at 9:00 AM (CT or CDT depending on the date corresponding to the unix time stamp).
 Mid terms are 1.5 hr long and final is 3 hr long.
 - Sampling frequency of the arrays are given with the structs
 - The dataset contains two female and eight male participants, however the gender is not mentioned for the purpose of deidentification

+IMPORTANT: The Data.zip file is setup using Git LFS